Automatic-Ingest-Digital-Archives/SCALA/Manual Ingest/VAi/README.md

 Must contain the following headers in that exact order: container_id;reference_code;title;start_year;end_year;top_archive_value;content_remarks

+- container_id: This must be the exact name of the SIP folder for which you create this description.xml.
+- reference_code
+- title
+- start_year
+- end_year
+- top_archive_value
+- content_remarks

 Put the csv file in the root folder of your SIPs.

 ## 2. Download and install Python